elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-consequences-of-academic-misconduct.md

 url: /learn/education-studies/questions/what-are-the-consequences-of-academic-misconduct
 score: -1.0
 related_article1:
-    id: 169259
+    id: 169249
+    title: >-
-    title: What are the key components of the marking guidelines in the assessment criteria?
+        What are the requirements for conducting the quiz in-class and the use of computers?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-the-marking-guidelines-in-the-assessment-criteria
+    url: /learn/education-studies/questions/what-are-the-requirements-for-conducting-the-quiz-inclass-and-the-use-of-computers
 related_article2:
-    id: 169258
+    id: 169257
-    title: Which areas of course content are emphasized in the quiz, and which are excluded?
+    title: >-
+        What are the sources of course content, and how do they relate to the quiz?
     subject: Education Studies
-    url: /learn/education-studies/questions/which-areas-of-course-content-are-emphasized-in-the-quiz-and-which-are-excluded
+    url: /learn/education-studies/questions/what-are-the-sources-of-course-content-and-how-do-they-relate-to-the-quiz
 related_article3:
-    id: 169261
+    id: 169265
-    title: What constitutes academic misconduct in terms of remote participation and unauthorized computer use?
+    title: >-
+        What key topics are covered in lecture materials, and what supplementary information is provided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-constitutes-academic-misconduct-in-terms-of-remote-participation-and-unauthorized-computer-use
+    url: /learn/education-studies/questions/what-key-topics-are-covered-in-lecture-materials-and-what-supplementary-information-is-provided
 related_article4:
-    id: 169263
+    id: 169260
-    title: What identification is required for the test, and what items are prohibited?
+    title: >-
+        How is feedback provided to students based on the assessment criteria?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-identification-is-required-for-the-test-and-what-items-are-prohibited
+    url: /learn/education-studies/questions/how-is-feedback-provided-to-students-based-on-the-assessment-criteria
 related_article5:
-    id: 169255
+    id: 169258
-    title: How many short essay questions are included, and what is the process for their selection?
+    title: >-
+        Which areas of course content are emphasized in the quiz, and which are excluded?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-many-short-essay-questions-are-included-and-what-is-the-process-for-their-selection
+    url: /learn/education-studies/questions/which-areas-of-course-content-are-emphasized-in-the-quiz-and-which-are-excluded
 ---

 &nbsp;